 This does not mean that religious leaders should not comment on social issues and policies that are unethical.
 Unlike the military examples mentioned above, religious leaders are not following orders from the head of state.
 Therefore, while it is incumbent on them to uphold the importance of high politics, they also have an obligation to comment on these issues, using the moral and ethical strength of religion to add value to society.
-And through abstaining from partisan politics in an obvious, public way, religious leaders can avoid the stain of bias, the influence of lobbies, and the intrigue of political operatives in doing so.
+And by abstaining from partisan politics in an obvious, public way, religious leaders can avoid the stain of bias, the influence of lobbies, and the intrigue of political operatives in doing so.

 The passage from the Gospel of Matthew that opens this essay is a reminder of the importance of power and religion.
 In his extensive survey of power, Robert Caro writes that, “power is not an instrument that its possessor can use with impunity.
 It is a drug that creates in the user a need to larger and larger dosages.”
 No one, not even a religious leader, is immune to this effect.
 John Dalberg-Acton said famously, “power tends to corrupt, and absolute power corrupts absolutely.”
 The worse thing that can happen to religion and religious leaders is to compromise the ethical and moral ground they occupy and give it away to the divisive nature of low politics.
 Whether it be by means of endorsing candidates, belonging officially to one political party over another, or encouraging their congregations to vote for a particular candidate; these are all means of corrupting religion and allowing religion to be used by strategists.
 The allure of power is strong and intoxicating, which is why it must be repulsed strongly and adamantly, even if unpopular.
 Religion is not without its own natural inborn power, but this is power that belongs to God, not that bestowed upon Caesar.